 - We rolled out a bug fix to amend the hour display as it was showing on the Invoice PDFs page, no more decimal points to worry about, all the displays now show simple hours and minutes, for example what did display as 1.5 hours now displays as 1 hour 30 minutes.

-- Our calendar now remembers your existing color settings when you leave the page so that your preferences can remain in place across sessions.
+- Our calendar now remembers your existing colour settings when you leave the page so that your preferences can remain in place across sessions.

 - We enhanced and improved the triggers for the auto review function.